giuliodondi/kOS-Shuttle_OPS1/README.md

 The vehicle structure contains the vessel name, a "stages" key with parameters about the various vehicle configurations and a "SSME" key with data about the engine version you are using.
 You must first check that the engine data is correct (The files provided are configured for RS-25D) or update it if required.
 I advise to make a separate vessel configuration file for different engine variants.

+The Space Shuttle is regarded as a two-stage vehicle but this program treats it as a three-stage vehicle:
+- Time-limited SRB phase until separation
-A shuttle flight is a sequence of three stages: time-limited SRB phase (first stage), constant-thrust SSME phase until 3G acceleration is reached and a G-limited phase (both second stage).
+- Constant-thrust SSME phase until 3G acceleration is reached
+- G-limited SSME phase, throttling down continuously to keep around 3G acceleration

-The initialisation function will build everything by itselv, provided that a few parameters are provided:
+The initialisation function will build everything by itself, provided that a few parameters are provided:
 - "m_initial" for the first stage corresponds to the **fully-fueled vehicle with no payload or launch towers/clamps**
 - "m_final" for stage1 and "m_initial" for stage " are placeholder values which you can leave alone, the script will update those measurements
 - "m_final" for stage 2 is the orbiter mass + RCS fuel + empty External Tank, with no payload